Rosewood1985/ai-sports-edge/README.md

 # AI Sports Edge

-AI Sports Edge is a mobile application that provides AI-powered sports betting predictions, analytics, and insights for smarter betting decisions.
+AI Sports Edge is a mobile and web application that provides AI-powered sports betting predictions, analytics, and insights for smarter betting decisions.

 ## Features